Balancing water needs for humans and nature

 Quantify the relationships between ecosystem services and hydrological flows, including the needs of floodplains and coastal areas in face of the accelerated changes in freshwater ecosystems.

 Coordinators: Henrique Chaves (UnB), Ph.D. and Michael Douglas (University of Western Australia), Ph.D.

 Work for the effective rehabilitation of river ecosystems functioning by enhancing our understanding of the complexity and trade-offs of stream barriers, as well as by identifying and creating priority processes.

 Coordinators: Rosilene Luciana Delariva (UNIOESTE), Ph.D. and Hamish Campbell (Charles Darwin University), Ph.D.

 Include an integrated approach aiming to (i) understanding the spatial scale of land use influence in aquatic ecosystems to guide the protection of riparian lands, and (ii) understanding how changes in land use influence aquatic food webs, through changes to the quality and quantity of basal food resources.

-Coordinators: Ph.D.
-Antônio Felipe (UnB) and Ph.D.
-Fran Sheldon (Griffith University).
+Coordinators: Edivando Vitor do Couto (UTFPR), Ph.D. and Fran Sheldon (Griffith University), Ph.D.

 Develop the capacity of the population to safeguard sustainable access to adequate quantities of water of acceptable quality for their livelihood, human well-being and socioeconomic development, and to guarantee protection against water pollution and water-related disasters and preservation of ecosystems.

-Coordinators: Ph.D.
-Antonio Carlos Zuffo (Unicamp) and Ph.D.
-Anik Bhaduri (Griffith University, Water Future).
+Coordinators: Antonio Carlos Zuffo (Unicamp), Ph.D. and Anik Bhaduri (Griffith University, Water Future), Ph.D.